roseGWASbrowser/PopGen_GWAS_19thcentury_roses/README.md

 ### 2/ Whole-genome sequences (from the raw sequencing to the final SNP set, see ./mapping_calling)

-Main softwares: bwa-mem2, picard & GATK4
+Main softwares: bwa-mem2, picard & GATK4 <br>
 For the reanalysis of publicly available raw sequncing reads, we downloaded the sequences using wget from the SRA archive (e.g. see *script_import_LaFrance.sh*).
 All other sequences were de novo sequenced and therefore directly downloaded from the sequencing facility.
 Then, we then used Trimmomatic (e.g. see *script_trimmomatic_LaFrance*).
 We then used fastqc and multiqc to check the quality of the sequencing data.
 Then, we used bwa-mem2 to map the paired-end reads, as well as the single-end reads after trimming (see *script_mapping_LaFrance.sh*, note that several samples available from SRA were sequenced with a SE strategy: the botanical roses from Hibrand Saint-Oyant and the Yellow Island cultivar).
 Mapping results from PE and SE reads were then merged with samtools and picard was then used to remove duplicates. <br>